oracle-livelabs/adb/shared/adb-speaks-human/integrate-genai/integrate-genai.md

 For a complete list of the Select AI profile attributes, see the [DBMS\_CLOUD\_AI\_Package] (https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-ai-package.html#GUID-D51B04DE-233B-48A2-BBFA-3AAB18D8C35C) in the Using Oracle Autonomous Database Serverless documentation.

-### **Connect to one of the following AI providers using each provider's default model**:
+### Connect to one of the following AI providers using each provider's default model:

 <details>
     <summary>**OCI Generative AI** (default)</summary>

-1. Grant the **`MOVIESTREAM`** user network access to the endpoint.
+1. Grant `MOVIESTREAM` network access to the endpoint:

-    **Note:** This is not required when using **OCI GenAI**
+    This is not required when using OCI GenAI

-2. Create a credential as follows:
+2. Create a credential:

-    The workshop deployment step already set up a resource principal for your database and enabled the **`MOVIESTREAM`** user to use that principal (for more information, see [Use Resource Principal to Access Oracle Cloud Infrastructure Resources](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/resource-principal.html#GUID-E283804C-F266-4DFB-A9CF-B098A21E496A)).
+    The workshop deployment step already set up a resource principal for your database and enabled the `MOVIESTREAM` user to use that principal (for more information, see [Use Resource Principal to Access Oracle Cloud Infrastructure Resources](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/resource-principal.html#GUID-E283804C-F266-4DFB-A9CF-B098A21E496A)).
 This means that the ADB resource (i.e. your ADB instance) needs access to OCI Generative AI.
 The OCI policy you created in the previous lab authorized that access.

-3. Create a Select AI profile.
-Copy and paste the following code into your SQL Worksheet.
-A confirmation box is displayed.
-Click **Allow**.
-Next, click the **Run Script** icon.
+3. Create a Select AI profile

     ```sql
     <copy>